 So I’ve been thinking of ways I can teach these girls about a love beyond loving their mom and dad.
 What it means to help others.
 What it means to be blessed and thankful.
 I’ve done two things this past week to try and take some action on these thoughts.
 First, we made “blessing bags.”
 Ziplock bags filled with toiletries, socks, protein bar, hand wipes and a note to keep in our cars and hand out when needed.
 We have homeless people in all of our communities and it’s difficult to know what to do in every situation, but everyone has their own story.
 This is just a small way to show someone we care, that they are loved (and I’m sure it’s going to spark some interesting conversations).
 If you google “blessing bags” you will find many ideas on how to put together a “blessing bag.”

 Second, we sponsored a child from Compassion.
 There are many places that offer sponsorship opportunities, we chose Compassion because it’s established and from what I have read and heard, a trustworthy organization.
 We sponsored a little 4 year old from Uganda.
-We explained to Adeline, as we have often have in the past, how there are so many kids out there that don’t have a home, food or even clothes like she does.
+We explained to Adeline, as we have often have in the past, how there are so many kids out there that don’t have a home, enough food or even clothes.
 We read about this little girl….Adeline wanted to play with her and then asked if we could give her a home.
 So pure and genuine.
 Love this child.

 SMALL steps in showing them a world outside of their own but it’s a start.
 I don’t want these girls to center their life around the importance of “things” and get stuck living in superficial peace.
 I want them, our family, to have a FULL LIFE of what matters.
 To know and love God (for there is not greater fulfillment than this..John 10:9-10) and shine his love on to others.
 Our world would be different if we lived this like.